Emotional outburst follows not guilty pleas in murder case

 The 16-year-old, who has name suppression until trial callover on February 3, is facing charges of murder and of committing burglary with a weapon.

-He appeared in the High Court at New Plymouth via audio-visual link from a youth justice facility, while his parents were also present at the hearing.
+He appeared via audio-visual link from a youth justice facility, while his parents were also present at the hearing.

 Pleas will not be entered in the case until the teen's mental health has been assessed.